 Whilst Waikiki is a great place to base yourself on Oahu, we like to explore, and wanted to see the whole island.
 So we decided to take a tour on The Surf Bus to explore a little more of the North Shore.
 The Surf Bus offers a range of different activities, and a custom itinerary with the options to pick up to three different activities.
-You decide what you would like to do, and the tour guides on The Surf bus drop you off, pick you up and organize everything for you, they’re amazing.
+You decide what you would like to do, and the tour guides on The Surf bus drop you off, pick you up and organise everything for you, they're amazing.

 The first stop was the Banzai Pipeline, home to some of the biggest waves and biggest surfing competitions in the world.
 Unfortunately, due to visiting in the peak of summer, it was completely flat when we were there!
 Hard to believe this beautiful blue water produces such monster waves!

 Our first activity option was the waterfall hike and swim.
 Waimea Falls is based in the Waimea Valley, and takes you on a beautiful nature walk before you get to the falls.
 Walking through the valley is absolutely lovely, with tall trees shading the path and lots of different flora to admire along the way.
 With a small pool of water to swim in at the bottom of the falls, we just felt completely immersed in the natural beauty of Hawaii.
 There were only a few other groups at the Falls, and it was lovely to not be competing with the big crowds you find around Waikiki beach.
 After swimming around the falls we walked over to Waimea Bay Beach Park, directly across the road from the Waimea Valley, and spent some time soaking up the sun on the beach, and watching the locals diving off the Jump Rock.